SarmaRaniResearchGroup/DnsRunSetup/DNS-Notes.md

 Change Isodecay to the desired value.
 Make sure that the initialization_flag = .true. and restart_flag = .false.
 Change file_flag = .true., if you want to write out S^2 and R^2 data.
+Change thresh_time and end_tr_time if particle tracking is on.

++ **Changes to be made to the run directory**
+Make sure the directories required for tracking particles are present.

 + **Changes to be made to pardata_new.dat file**
 Make sure the desired number of St are listed and value in the second column = NDSIP/StClass in global.f90.